mihai-cherechesu/thought-cli/README.md

 ### Examples
 1. To get a table with all your services, one can use `cpxctl ls`.
-2. To get a table with all instances of the same service, one can use `cpxctl ls --service AuthService`.
+2. To get a table with all instances of the same service, one can use `cpxctl ls --service RoleService`.
 The output should be similar to:
 ```
 ┏━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━┳━━━━━━┳━━━━━━━━┳━━━━━━━━━━━┓
 ┃ IP          ┃ SERVICE            ┃ CPU  ┃ MEMORY ┃ STATUS    ┃